trueos/sysadm/docs/client_handbook/sysadmclient.rst

 Press "Next" to start the installation.
 Once the installation is complete, reboot the system and remove the installation media.
-The post-installation screens will run as described in :ref:`Post Installation Configuration and Installation Troubleshooting` so that you can configure the new installation.
+The post-installation screens will run as described in the `Post Installation Configuration and Installation Troubleshooting <https://www.trueos.org/handbook/postinstall.html>`_ section of the TrueOS® Handbook so you can configure the new installation.

-.. note:: When you get to the :ref:`Create a User Screen`, recreate the primary user account using the same name you used on your PC-BSD® system so that TrueOS® can associate the existing home directory with that user.
+.. note:: When you encounter the
+   `Create a User Screen <https://www.trueos.org/handbook/postinstall.html#create-a-user-screen>`_, recreate the primary user account using the same name you used on your PC-BSD® system so that TrueOS® can associate the existing home directory with that user.
 Once you have logged in, you can use :ref:`User Manager` to recreate any other user accounts or to reassociate any PersonaCrypt accounts.